Planning on riding the Alps 2 Ocean Cycle Trail? Contact us for help in planning your itinerary and booking your trip.

 Ohau to Otematata (69 km)

-After a bite to eat in Omarama, there are 24 km still to cover, but the riding and pace gets much easier than the mornings, with a combination of sealed road and smooth shingle and only one small climb over Otematata Saddle.
+After a bite to eat in Omarama, there are 24 km still to cover, but the riding and pace gets much easier than the morning's trails, with a combination of sealed road and smooth shingle and only one small climb over Otematata Saddle.

 Otematata to Duntroon (68 km)